 Foreign investment is currently prohibited in 16 manufacturing and service sectors and subsectors, including oil exploration, drilling and production, and manufacturing and services related to military activity.
 All foreign investment in Saudi Arabia requires a license from the Saudi Arabian General Investment Authority (SAGIA), which must be renewed annually or biannually, depending on the sector.
-While SAGIA is required to grant or refuse an investment license within 30 days of receiving a complete application, bureaucratic impediments arising in other ministries sometimes delay the process.
-Companies can also experience bureaucratic delays after receiving their license, for example in obtaining a commercial registry or purchasing property.
+While SAGIA is required to grant or refuse an investment license within 30 days of receiving a complete application, bureaucratic impediments arising from SAGIA and other agencies sometimes delay the process.
+Companies can also experience bureaucratic delays after receiving their license, such as when obtaining a commercial registry or purchasing property.
 SAGIA has been working to develop an automated system to streamline the process and reduce delays.

-Direct foreign participation in the Saudi stock market is prohibited, except for GCC citizens.
-Non-GCC investors are permitted to purchase shares in bank-operated investment funds, though total foreign participation in these funds is limited to 10 percent of the total value of the fund.
-Equity held by foreign partners in a joint venture business is limited to 60 percent.
+Direct foreign participation in the Saudi stock market is generally prohibited, except for GCC citizens.
+Non-GCC investors are permitted to purchase shares in bank-operated investment funds, though foreign participation in these funds is limited to 10 percent of the total value of the fund.
+Non-GCC investors can also participate through swap agreements.
+Equity held by foreign partners in a joint-venture business is limited to 60 percent.